Beijzum/beijzum.github.io/docs/Writing Your First Game.md

     b.
 This line of code checks if the user input is the same as the computer's choice.
 If it is the same, then the program will print "Tie!".

     c.
-The "elif" keyword, also known as "if-else", often follows after an "if" statement.
+The "elif" keyword, also known as "if-else", follows after an "if" statement.
 It functions the same as an "if" statement.

 8. Handle user choice of rock by _typing_ the following: